zenaan/quick-fixes-ftfw/zfs/README.md

 # Do all the following as root.
 WARNING, the following assumes you can login as root without
 # using sudo; adjust accordingly if you need other.

-# make sure user is logged out, reboot and only log in as root to ensure it's clean.
+# make sure user is logged out, reboot and only log in as root to ensure clean environment.
 PRIMARY_USER=`id -un 1000`
 PRIMARY=datapool  # assuming primary "datapool" is mounted at "/datapool" zpool create -o ashift=12 -O relatime=on -O compression=on -O -m /$PRIMARY $PRIMARY /dev/sdaX  # choose dev name carefully